This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Once a matter is before the courts, the media have significant rights to access court and report on proceedings.

 Proceedings are generally heard in open court.
 However, public access may be restricted where required in the interests of justice, for example, in sensitive cases or when a witness protection issue arises (Criminal Procedure Act 2011, section 197).
 In such cases, members of the media may be granted access to closed court proceedings in recognition of their role as the eyes and ears of the public (Criminal Procedure Act, section 198).

-The publication of certain details of a criminal case are automatically suppressed under criminal procedure legislation (e.g., under Criminal Procedure Act 2011, sections 199A, 203 and 204).
+The publication of certain details of a criminal case are automatically suppressed under criminal procedure legislation (e.g., Criminal Procedure Act 2011, sections 199A, 203 and 204).
 In addition, the court can order that further details of a case be suppressed temporarily or permanently (e.g., under Criminal Procedure Act 2011, sections 199C, 200 and 202).
-Members of the media have the right to be heard on the issue of suppression (Criminal Procedure Act 2011, section 210).

 72 What steps do you take to manage corporate communications in your country?
 Is it common for companies to use a public relations firm to manage a corporate crisis in your country?

 There is no uniform approach to the management of corporate communications – corporations make their own determinations about the management of publicity and public relations.
-Public relations firms exist and it is not unusual for a firm to be engaged to advise on the management of any publicity, including in relation to a corporate crisis.
-Even where such assistance is engaged, most commonly, the chief executive officer or managing director of a corporation will front any matter of publicity.
+Public relations firms exist and it is not unusual for a firm to be engaged to advise on the management of any publicity, including in relation to corporate crises.

 73 How is publicity managed when there are ongoing related proceedings?